Abe Lincoln may have said that you can’t always please everyone.

 Like most rove beetle species, hairy rove beetles are relatively harmless scavengers that feed on carrion, decaying plant material, or other insects.
 They can fly for short distances over land using wing muscles.

-These wings are attached to the side of their abdomen rather than under it like most other insects.
-As types of beetles in Minnesota, Hairy rove beetles spend most of their time crawling around on the ground looking for food.
+Like most other insects, these wings are attached to the side of their abdomen rather than under it.
+As a type of beetle in Minnesota, hairy rove beetles spend most of their time crawling around on the ground looking for food.

 32. Hermit Flower Beetle